lukasoppermann/design-tokens/README.md

 ![Design Tokens plugin url export settings](https://github.com/lukasoppermann/design-tokens/raw/main/_resources/Url-Export-Settings.png)

-### Compression for json output to server
-This option allows you to toggle the json compression for the export to a server.
-When enabled the json that is end to the server will be minified meaning whitespace and linebreaks will be removed.

 When a `server url` is specified, the command `Send Design Tokens to Url` will send a `POST` request to the provided url.
 The body of the request will look like the following:
 ```ts